Reproducing kernels for the irreducible components of polynomial spaces on unions of Grassmannians: Introduction

 \section{Introduction}

-In computer vision and recognition, orthogonal projectors with fixed rank are used for analysis and dimension reduction purposes, \cite{Harandi:2013wo,Veeraraghavan:2008aa}, leading to a function approximation problem on a single Grassmannian manifold.
-Projections with varying target dimensions offer more flexibility than fixing the dimension of the low-dimensional embedding a-priori.
-Therefore, we aim to lay some foundations of function approximation on unions of Grassmannians $\mathcal{G}_{k_1,d}\cup \ldots\cup\mathcal{G}_{k_r,d}$, where $\mathcal{G}_{k_i,d}$ denotes the set of projectors of rank $k_i$ in $d$-dimensional Euclidean space.

-Polynomial approximation from samples on manifolds and homogeneous spaces has been extensively studied in the literature, see, for instance, \cite{deBoor:1993aa,DeVore:1993ab,Geller:2011fk,Maggioni:2008fk} and references therein.
-As particular sampling rules, the concepts of cubatures of strength $t$ and $t$-designs have also been widely investigated, cf.~\cite{Delsarte:1977aa,Engels:1980uq,Filbir:2010aa,Hoggar:1982fk,Konig:1999fk,Neumaier:1988kl,Pesenson:2012fp}, where polynomials up to degree $t$ are integrated exactly by a finite sum over the sampling values.
-However, many open questions remain when dealing with polynomials on unions of non-connected manifolds of possibly different dimensions.
+Polynomial approximation from samples on manifolds and homogeneous spaces has already been extensively studied, cf.~\cite{deBoor:1993aa,DeVore:1993ab,Geller:2011fk,Maggioni:2008fk} and references therein.
+Constituting distinct sampling rules, the concepts of cubatures and designs have also been widely investigated, cf.~\cite{Delsarte:1977aa,Engels:1980uq,Filbir:2010aa,Hoggar:1982fk,Konig:1999fk,Neumaier:1988kl,Pesenson:2012fp}, where polynomials are integrated exactly by a finite sum over the sampling values.
+However, many open questions remain when dealing with polynomials on unions of non-connected manifolds.

-Here, we determine the structure of polynomial spaces on the union of Grassmannians, which generalizes the findings in \cite{James:1974aa} for single Grassmannians.
-Furthermore, while cubatures and $t$-designs in single Grassmannians have been studied in \cite{Bachoc:2005aa,Bachoc:2006aa,Bachoc:2004fk,Bachoc:2002aa}, we shall also investigate these concepts in unions of Grassmannians.

-As a motivating framework, cf.~\cite{Cucker:2001dn,Schaback:2006fu}, suppose $\mathcal{S}(K)$ is a finite dimensional reproducing kernel Hilbert space with associated kernel $K$.
-A function $f$ can then be approximated by

-where $\{x_i\}_i$ are chosen such that $\{K(x_i,\cdot)\}_i$ is a basis for $\mathcal{S}(K)$.
-If $\{x_i\}_i$ are the sampling points of $f$, then determining the coefficients $\{c_i\}_i$ amounts to inverting $\big(K(x_i,x_j)\big)_{i,j}$.
-Important questions are, how many samples are needed and how do we select them?
-If $\mathcal{S}(K)$ has finite dimension $n$, then we need $n$ sample points $\{x_i\}_{i=1}^n$.
-Heuristically, the points need to be well-distributed, which led to approaches in the literature, where $\{x_i\}_{i=1}^n$ are determined as minimizers of certain energy functionals, cf.~\cite{Cohn:2007aa,Cohn:2012zl,Delsarte:1977aa,Delsarte:1989jw,Hardin:2004ef,Hardin:2005aa,Hoggar:1982fk,Kuijlaars:1998aa,Neumaier:1988kl,Sloan:2004qd}.
-Note, however, that the use in kernel approximation requires knowledge of the dimension of $\mathcal{S}(K)$.